isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 ![3.2 SCRI Roundtable 2](/images/Resources\_News/231203%20Year%20in%20review/3\_2\_SCRI2.png)

-In August, the roundtable on Decentralised Clinical Trials drew over 70 clinical research professionals and featured a lively panel discussion with panellists from the Health Sciences Authority, Cardiovascular Disease National Collaborative Enterprise (CADENCE), and representatives from the Singapore Association of Pharmaceutical Industries (SAPI).
+In August 2023, the roundtable on Decentralised Clinical Trials drew over 70 clinical research professionals and featured a lively panel discussion with panellists from the Health Sciences Authority, [Cardiovascular Disease National Collaborative Enterprise](https://www.cadence-cvd.sg) (CADENCE), and representatives from the Singapore Association of Pharmaceutical Industries (SAPI).

 The session also included updates on SCRI’s key initiatives to strengthen Singapore's clinical research ecosystem, including the master clinical trial agreement to reduce trial start-up time, and expansion of regional Clinical Research Networks.